As an Amazon Associate I earn from qualifying purchases.

 This toilet is a prime example of what makes a Kohler toilet perfect for fat people:

-- The elongated bowl offers additional comfort over a traditional round-bowl toilet while taking up less space side to side.
+- The elongated bowl offers additional comfort over a traditional round-bowl toilet while taking up less space from side to side.

 - Several color options make this an easy fit for any home or decoration style.